SIN-Chun-Hung/D3-Heat-Map/README.md

 This is the Global Land-Surface Temperature Heat Map - recording per month from around year 1753 to year 2015.

-This page is created by SIN, Chun Hung Simon, a mathematician from The Hong Kong University of Science and Technology (HKUST).
+This page owner information.

+SIN,Chun Hung SIMON.

+HKUST graduate.

+Mathematician.
+Developer.